Smart Cities

 Environmental Sustainability

-According to the OECD, modern cities use almost two-thirds of the world’s energy, produce up to 80% of global greenhouse-gas emissions, and create 50% of global waste.
-Smart cities have the potential to reach carbon reduction and renewable energy goals, and improve economic efficiency and power distribution, among other sustainability goals.
-Smart cities can relate directly to Sustainable Development Goal 11 on sustainable cities and communities.
-Smart cities are often linked to circular economic practices: these include “up-cycling” (creative reuse of waste products), the harvesting of rainwater for reuse, and even the reuse of open public data (see below).
-Urban areas are ideal environments for reconfiguring the flow of building materials, food, water, and electronic waste.
-In addition, smart city technologies can be leveraged to help prevent the loss of biodiversity and natural habitat.
+According to the OECD, modern cities use almost two-thirds of the world’s energy, produce up to 80% of global greenhouse-gas emissions, and generate 50% of global waste.
+Smart cities can contribute toward Sustainable Development Goal 11 on making cities and human settlements inclusive, safe, resilient, and sustainable by leveraging data to improve economic efficiency and power distribution, ultimately reducing a city’s carbon footprint and introducing new opportunities for renewable energy.
+Smart cities are often linked to circular economic practices, which include “up-cycling” of rainwater, waste products, and even open public data (see below)..
+In addition, smart city technologies can be leveraged to help prevent the loss of biodiversity and natural habitats.

 Disaster Preparedness

-Smart cities can help achieve disaster-risk-reduction and resilience goals: preparedness, mitigation, response, and recovery from natural disasters.
+Smart cities can help improve disaster preparedness, mitigation, response, and recovery.
 Data collection and analysis can be applied to monitoring environmental threats, and remote sensors can map hazards.
 For example, open data and artificial intelligence can be used to identify which areas are most likely to be hardest hit by earthquakes.
-Early warning systems, social media alert systems, GIS and mobile systems can also contribute to disaster management.
-A major issue during natural disasters is a loss of communication: interconnected systems can share information about what areas need assistance or replenishment when individual communication channels go down.
+Early warning systems, social media alert systems, GIS, and mobile systems can also contribute to disaster management.
+A major issue during natural disasters is the loss of communication; in a smart city, interconnected systems can share information about what areas need assistance or replenishment when individual communication channels go down.

 Social Inclusion

-Smart cities can facilitate social inclusion in important ways: through fast, secure internet access, improvements in access to government and social services, avenues for citizen input and participation, improvements in transportation and urban mobility, etc. For example, smart cities can establish a network of urban access points where residents can access digital-skills training; digitization of health services can improve healthcare opportunities and help patients connect to their medical records, etc. Cities may even be able to improve services for more vulnerable groups by drawing responsibly from more sensitive datasets to improve their understanding of these citizens’ needs — though this data must be given with full consent, and robust privacy and security safeguards must be in place.
+Smart cities can facilitate social inclusion in important ways: through fast, secure internet access; improvements in access to government and social services; avenues for citizen input and participation; improvements in transportation and urban mobility; etc. For example, smart cities can establish a network of urban access points where residents can access digital-skills training while the digitization of health services can improve healthcare opportunities and help patients connect to their medical records.
+Cities may even be able to improve services for vulnerable groups by responsibly leveraging sensitive datasets to improve their understanding of these citizens’ needs—though this data must be given with full consent, and robust privacy and security safeguards must be in place.
 Smart city technologies can also be used to preserve cultural heritage.

 Knowledge Sharing and Open Information

-An open approach to data captured by smart technologies can bring government, businesses and civil society closer together.
-Public or open data — unlike sensitive, private data — are data that anyone can access, use and share.
-An open-access approach to data means allowing the public to access these kinds of public, reusable data to leverage the benefits for themselves and for social or environmental benefit.
-This open approach can also provide transparency and reinforce accountability — for example by showing the use of public funds — improving trust between citizens and government.
-In addition to open data, the design of software behind smart city infrastructure can be shared with the public through open-source design and open standards.
-Open source refers to technology whose source code is freely available publicly, so that anyone can review it, replicate it, modify it, extend it.
+An open approach to data captured by smart technologies can bring government, businesses, and civil society closer together.
+Public or open data—unlike sensitive, private data—are data that anyone can access, use, and share.
+An open-access approach to data means allowing the public to access these kinds of public, reusable data to leverage the social and economic benefits for themselves.
+This approach can also provide transparency and reinforce accountability and trust between citizens and government—for example by showing the use of public funds.
+In addition to open data, the design of software underlying smart city infrastructure can be shared with the public through open-source design and open standards.
+Open source refers to technology whose source code is freely available publicly, so that anyone can review it, replicate it, modify it, or extend it.
 Open standards are guidelines that help ensure that technology is designed to be open source in the first place.

 Citizen Participation